BrianSigafoos/hugo_site/content/2021-06-13-app-tech-stack.md

 - Write HTML in [Rails](https://rubyonrails.org/) ERB templates
   - Send all HTML from the server, with [Turbo](https://turbo.hotwire.dev/) in the frontend automatically handling navigation, form submission, and more
   - Instead of partials, write reusable HTML components using [ViewComponent](https://viewcomponent.org/)
 - Write NO custom CSS.
-Instead use [Tailwind CSS](https://tailwindcss.com/) classes directly in ViewComponents
+Instead use [Tailwind CSS](https://tailwindcss.com/) classes directly in ViewComponent components
 - Write as little Javascript as possible.
 Use [Stimulus](https://stimulus.hotwire.dev/) to add "sprinkles of JS"
-  - Make JS generalizable, for example: AutosubmitController and not ProductSearchFormController
+  - Make any JS generalizable, for example: AutosubmitController and not ProductSearchFormController

 ### More principles for sustained team velocity